 At fifteen, I decided that I would go to medical school.
 I studied biochemistry and environmental health in college, graduating Phi Beta Kappa.
 I went on to receive my medical doctorate from the University of Virginia School of Medicine.

 I then trained in Internal Medicine at Maine Medical Center.
 I practiced general medicine as a traveling doctor for three years after residency.

-I now practice Integrative and Holistic Medicine in Richmond, Virginia.
+I now practice natural and functional medicine in Richmond, Virginia.

 Born in New York City, 1988